 Diabetes and Pregnancy

-Diabetes and Pregnancy: Will I Be Able to Carry My Baby to Term?
+Will I Carry My Baby to Term?

-Women with mild diabetes or who are very well controlled often carry their baby to term without any problems.
+Women with mild diabetes or who are very well controlled often go full-term without any problems.

-Diabetes and Pregnancy, Controlling Blood Sugar During Labor and Delivery
+Blood Sugar During Labor and Delivery